All Episodes

 It is South Carolina, right?

-When Sir Hillary was Secretary of State and had a world form, why is it she never made one of the most important issues of the time in her little administration that she had as Secretary of State to go to Indonesia or India or China where their policy of birth control and contraceptives is if you have an extra child to kill them.
+When Sir Hillary was Secretary of State and had a world forum, why is it she never made one of the most important issues of the time in her little administration that she had as Secretary of State to go to Indonesia or India or China where their policy of birth control and contraceptives is if you have an extra child, they'll kill them, let alone the Middle East where they have Sharia law.

 Why was that never at the forefront?